-Are you traveling to Scotland for the first time and want to make sure that you do everything a first timer can’t leave without?
+Are you travelling to Scotland for the first time and want to make sure that you do everything a first-timer can’t leave without?
 Scotland is full of experiences that can make your trip an unforgettable one, and if you’ve long dreamt about visiting Scotland, I’m sure that you have a long bucket list of things to see and do.
 This post suggests 20 things to taste, feel, do and see, if you’re planning a trip to Scotland and it’s your first time in the country.

 I love thinking back to when I arrived in Scotland.
 I moved here on a whim without ever visiting before.
 I had no idea what to expect, but I knew Scotland was famous for things like whisky, rain and men in

 skirts kilts.
 Within my first year in Glasgow I made a lot of wonderful experiences, tasted what the country’s larder has to offer, saw the wilderness and beauty of the Highlands and felt what it means to be at mercy of the Scottish weather.

 Having guided many of my friends, family members and lately clients through their first visit to Scotland, I thought it was time to make it easier for you to prepare a bucket list of must have first timer experiences in this country!

 Travelling to Scotland for the first time?

 There are five whisky regions in Scotland (Lowlands, Highlands & Islands, Islay, Speyside and Campbelltown) and each offers its own bouquet of fragrance and taste.
 I’ve only started enjoying whisky a couple of years into living in Scotland, but if you appreciate your whisky, then try at least one from each region and taste the difference.

 You might like my essential guide to trying Scottish whisky.